 Traveling with your furry friend?
 Bring them along!
 Just beware that this place can get mightily busy, so it’s best to arrive bright and early.

-10 – Get on a quad bike!
+11 – Get out and indulge in adventure on a quad bike!

 After hiking and walking, what’s next?
-A range of high-energy ATV Tours allows you to bask in the glory of the vibrant desert trails while getting that adrenaline fix so many of us often crave.
+A range of high-energy ATV Tours allows you to bask in the glory of the vibrant desert trails while getting that adrenaline fix that many of us often crave.

-Itinerary snapshot: The ATV tour of Western Sedona, for example. covers prime spots like the Skeleton Bone Mountain and a handful of less-tricked destinations for some much-needed peace and quiet, with pick up and drop services included.
+Itinerary snapshot: The ATV tour of Western Sedona, for example. covers prime spots like the Skeleton Bone Mountain and a handful of less-tricked destinations for some much-needed peace and quiet, with pick-up and drop services included.

-11 – Go shopping at the Tlaquepaque Arts & Crafts Village
+14 – Go shopping at the Tlaquepaque Arts & Crafts Village

 A one-stop shop for the ultimate shopping experience, the Tlaquepaque Arts & Crafts Village is home to cobblestone pathways, exotic art galleries, and towering sycamore trees – the perfect combination for some afternoon retail therapy.